TyHol/GPX_appender_QField/README.md

 # GPX Appender — QField Plugin

-A [QField](https://qfield.org) plugin for importing GPX files into existing project layers and exporting layers back to GPX, all from within the field.
+A [QField](https://qfield.org) plugin for importing GPX files into existing project layers and exporting layers back to GPX.

 ---